xayanide/rbxclistrap/README.md

       Type 5 and press enter key.

 > [!TIP]
 > Once you have ran either application at least once.
 Registry items related to protocols will be set.
-That allows you to run  RobloxPlayer and RobloxStudio from the browser and other sources through native Roblox deeplinks.
+That allows you to run  RobloxPlayer and RobloxStudio from the browser and other sources through native Roblox launch flags, arguments and URIs (deeplinks).
 The bootstrapper will be executed first before the binary.

 ## FAQ

 #### How can I uninstall anything associated with rbxclistrap?

-Doing these will ensure complete removal of any registry entries associated with rbxclistrap from the system.
+Doing these will ensure complete removal of any set registry entries associated with rbxclistrap from the system.

-1. Navigate to registry-tools.
+1. Navigate to the directory where `rbxclistrap` is installed, then open the `registry-tools` directory.
 Run the following files in any order:
    - `unregister-player-protocols.reg`
    - `unregister-studio-protocols.reg`

-2. Delete where you placed the `rbxclistrap` folder as a whole to complete the uninstallation.
+2. Delete the `rbxclistrap` directory to complete the uninstallation.
+This should also delete all associated `PlayerVersions` and `StudioVersions` stored within the directory.

 > [!WARNING]
 > The uninstallation is only for the bootstrapper.
 However, any user specific data made by Roblox itself will not be removed.
 Users should manually navigate through those files to completely remove Roblox because automating that process can result in loss of data so it was not implemented.